BenJaEGo/CSMATH_HOMEWORK/README.md

 # CSMATH_HOMEWORK
-all alrithms are supposed to work well on N-dimensional datasets.
+all algorithms are supposed to work well on N-dimensional datasets.